Find and Evaluate Worship Songs for Church

 Initial Importance: Secondary

-Songs that place God at the centre of our worship score higher than those primarily focused on us and our experience (Psalm 115:1).
-This is not to invalidate us or our experience, but to prioritise a focus on God.
+Songs that place God at the centre of our worship score higher than those primarily focused on us (Psalm 115:1).
+This is not to invalidate our experiences, but to prioritise focus on God.

 Repetition Tolerance